graphcore/examples/vision/efficientdet/tensorflow2/README.md

 In half-precision, this equates to a total size of 8.8 MB for batch-size 1.
 At 5.5GB/s bandwidth back to the host, via the gateway, this gives a total transmission latency of 3.1ms, against a compute time of about 1ms.

 We can reduce this cost substantially by performing NMS on the IPU, then only passing back valid bounding box candidates.
-Since the IPU requires the nunber of boxes to be static, we cap this at a sensible number (e.g. 100), and then our output tensors become:
+Since the IPU requires the number of boxes to be static, we cap this at a sensible number (e.g. 100), and then our output tensors become:

 ```
 (micro_batch_size, 100, 4),  // Bounding box coordinates